MichaelCade/90DaysOfDevOps/Days/day68.md

 We should probably make sure that everything is how we want it to be on our newly configured db01 server.
 We can do this from our control node using the `ssh db01` command.

-To connect to mySQL I used `sudo /usr/bin/mysql -u root -p` and gave the vagrant password for root at the prompt.
+To connect to MySQL I used `sudo /usr/bin/mysql -u root -p` and gave the vagrant password for root at the prompt.

-When we have connected let's first make sure we have our user created called devops. `select user, host from mysql.user;`
+When we have connected let's first make sure we have our user created called DevOps. `select user, host from mysql.user;`

 ![](Images/Day68_config8.png)